RidhwanDev/Swarm/docs/leadership/hit-goals.md

 ---
 sidebar_position: 2
+title: Setting and hitting goals
 ---

-# Setting and hitting goals

 How to set goals and hit them!